What is the Credit Card Dispute Resolution Process? How Can Merchants Recover Their Money?

 [noun]/* kre • dət • kärd • di • spyo͞ot • re • zə • lo͞o • SH(ə)n/

 Cardholders are encouraged to reach out to their issuing bank if they suspect fraud or abuse.
-Odds are, the bank will approve a dispute with relatively light investigation of the cardholder’s claim.
+Odds are, the bank will approve a dispute with a relatively light investigation of the cardholder’s claim.
 In many cases, it can be cheaper and more convenient for banks to approve disputes than it is to investigate the matter further.

 This is great news for cardholders, as it genuinely does help to track and resolve incidents of fraud.
 For merchants, on the other hand, this can lead to a marked increase in chargebacks.
 These incur hefty fees and other headaches that are difficult to manage.